5 Table processing with Tablecloth

 We will assume basic familiarity with Clojure.

-A lot of what we demonstrate here can also be implemented with the usual Clojure data strucures such as vectors and maps.
+A lot of what we demonstrate here can also be implemented with the usual Clojure data structures such as vectors and maps.
 However, datasets offer not only performance advantages in space and time, but also certain usability features, which are arguably expressive and powerful.

 We will often use treading macros, mostly ->.
 This approach is compatible with data science cultures such as the Tidyverse in R.